martin-braun/wp-base/app/public/wp-content/plugins/wordpress-seo/readme.txt

 == Changelog ==

-= 15.8 =
+= 17.2 =
-Release Date: February 10th, 2021
+Release Date: September 21st, 2021

-Say hi to Yoast SEO 15.8!
-This release comes with a brand-new breadcrumbs block for the block editor.
-Try it out and guide your users - and Google!
-Read more about what’s new in Yoast SEO 15.8 in [our release post](https://yoa.st/release-15-8)!
+Yoast SEO 17.2 is out now!
+Yoast SEO comes with many powerful tools that will help you write SEO-proof and readable texts.
+And as of today, you can also work on your readability in the Farsi language.
+Readable content is awesome content!
+Read more about what’s new in Yoast SEO 17.2 in [our release post](https://yoa.st/release-17-2)!

 Enhancements:

-* Adds a breadcrumbs block, allowing users to add breadcrumbs to a page or post using the block editor, or to a widget area using the Gutenberg plugin.
-* Changes the default setting to enable breadcrumbs for the theme to `true`.
-This means themes that declare theme support for this feature automatically output Yoast breadcrumbs on every page.
-Existing installs will not be impacted by this change.
-* Breadcrumbs settings can now always be edited, regardless of if the breadcrumbs are enabled for the theme.
-* Like the block, the breadcrumbs shortcode is now always rendered, regardless of if the breadcrumbs are enabled for the theme.
-* Improves the loading time of the posts overview page in the WordPress backend.
-Props to [Rahe](https://github.com/Rahe).
-* Makes sure the breadcrumbs schema is always present, except on 404 pages.
+* Completes the readability analysis for Farsi by adding the transition words, sentence beginnings and passive voice assessments, and by adjusting the sentence length assessment to make it more appropriate for the Farsi language.
+* Improves keyword detection for Farsi by adding more categories to the list of function words.
+E.g., general adjectives and adverbs category, conjunctions, and articles.
+* Cleans up indexables for posts with an `auto-draft` post-status, in order to speed-up your admin pages.

 Bugfixes:

-* Fixes a bug where the target indexable for relative links was not properly detected.
-* Fixes a bug where scheme-relative links were not parsed correctly.
-* Fixes a bug where paginated WooCommerce shop pages did not have the right canonical.
+* Fixes a bug where indexables would be created for post auto-drafts when the SEO optimization is run.

-* Fixes a bug where custom capabilities could malfunction due to a race condition.
-Props to [Jerome Charaoui](https://github.com/jcharaoui).
+Other:

+* Loads our help beacon on the workouts page.

-= 15.7 =
+= 17.1 =
-Release Date: January 26th, 2021
+Release Date: September 7th, 2021

-Meet Yoast SEO 15.7!
-For this release, we thought we’d remind you of the powerful content analysis in Yoast SEO - it helps you write awesome content that ranks!
-Read more about what’s new in Yoast SEO 15.7 in [our release post](https://yoa.st/release-15-7)!
+Yoast SEO 17.1 is out today!
+In this release, you’ll find a couple of small changes that’ll help you write great titles that stand up to Google’s scrutiny.
+It also includes some behind-the-scenes improvements, including several fixes for our indexables data management.
+For now, please enjoy Yoast SEO and write the best possible content in the language of your choice!
+Read more about what’s new in Yoast SEO 17.1 in [our release post](https://yoa.st/release-17-1)!

 Enhancements:

-* Expands the readability analysis for Turkish:
-    * Adds the transition words assessment.
-    * Adds the consecutive sentences beginnings assessment.
-    * Adds the sentence length assessment.
-    * Adds the passive voice assessment.
-* Improves keyphrase recognition in Turkish by filtering out function words such as `birinci`, `i̇kinci`, `üçüncü`.
+* Improves the performance of saving posts by excluding unchanged items, especially noticeable on posts with many links.
+* Stops showing the SEO Optimization notification on non-production sites.
+* Improves the filtering of function words in Dutch, English, Indonesian, Russian, and Spanish by including time-related words like 'minute'.
-* Adds the advanced snippet variables to the Social previews of our Elementor integration.
+* Updates the styling of our Google preview, to reflect the updated styling of the Google search results.

-Bugfixes:

-* Fixes a bug where empty author archive pages would be indexed when the author had published a custom post-type that was not shown on his/her author archive page.
-Props to [stodorovic](https://github.com/stodorovic).

-Other:

-* Changes the wording on the `my.yoast.com` connect error shown in Health Check when a Yoast premium plugin is enabled, to lead with what the user's problem is.
-* Removes the release notification as the added benefit of having it is minimal.
+* Stops warning users when they have short titles, because concise, specific titles are less likely to be altered by Google.
+* Removes the `|` and `~` separator options from titles, because Google frequently replaces these in search results.

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).